atata-framework/atata.io/triggers/general/triggerevents.md

 `None` | None of the events.
 `Init` | Occurs upon the page object initialization.
 `DeInit` | Occurs upon the page object de-initialization.
+`BeforeAccess` | Occurs before any access to the component.
+`AfterAccess` | Occurs after any access to the component.
 `BeforeGet` | Occurs before the value is taken from the control.
 `AfterGet` | Occurs after the value is taken from the control.
 `BeforeSet` | Occurs before the value is set to the control.